s2wen/IDX-PropertySearch/README.md

 ## Week 5
 A React frontend that fetches and displays a grid of property cards.

-The frontend runs on port 3000, and can be accessed at the address http://localhost:3000
+The frontend runs on port 3000, and can be accessed at the address `http://localhost:3000`.
+This displays a grid of property cards fetched from the backend.

 ---

 ## Week 6
+Filter form and unit tests.